 A bed and breakfast may be cheaper but they are sometimes located far from the places I want to go so anything I save in accommodation cost may simply add on to the transportation costs.
 Airbnbs can be pricey and hard to come by, especially during holidays and peak travel seasons.

 Thankfully, I discovered the Couchsurfing app and it changed my travel life forever.
 It’s normal to hesitate to use the service and have safety concerns as I did too at the start but I found that I can easily be careful in choosing my hosts.
 Read on to learn more about the Couchsurfing app.

 - Using the Couchsurfing App

-Couchsurfing is a global hospitality exchange service provided by the American company Coachsurfing International Inc. The service can be accessed via a mobile app or the company’s website.
+Coachsurfing International Inc. operates a global hospitality exchange service known as Couchsurfing.
+The service is available through a mobile app or the company’s website.

 Travelers who want to use the service need to create Couchsurfing user profiles that can be reviewed by other members.
 Registered users of the platform may request lodging in a particular area publicly or by directly contacting other members who are willing to host people at their place.

 Since Couchsurfing is not a free lodging app but a community, members are expected not only to be guests but also to be hosts themselves to other members.
 The platform follows the gift economy model, so hosts are prohibited from charging any fee for taking in couchsurfers.

 Contribution to Join